Jade O'Dowda: Biography

 O'Dowda was educated at Sheffield Hallam University and is the sister of footballer Callum O'Dowda.
+They both are the grandchildren of the late Irish singer Brendan O'Dowda who sang "Pretty Irish Girl" in the Walt Disney film Darby O'Gill and the Little People.
 In 2018, she entered the world's top 40 heptathletes and finished 7th at the World U20 Championships.
-She is a former Oxford City AC athlete.